rwbrennan/GA_Summary/README.md

 Currently, it requires manual manipulation of the data as follows:

-* Cut-and-paste the ICDT summary page for each course where graduate attributes collection occurred in the "Course-x" worksheets.
+* Copy the ICDT summary page for each course where graduate attributes collection occurred in the "Course-x" worksheets.
-  + when pasting, use Edit > Paste Special, then select "values"
+  + copy the ICDT file to the same directory as "Gradesheet.xlsm" and click "Populate"
   + ensure that the "Instruction Level" fields have been entered.
   + currently, the graduate attributes are reported as an average of the individual assessments
 * Once all of the individual course summaries have been entered, they are automatically summarized in the "Summary" and the "Data" worksheets.